lipemon1/marblesperformance/README.md

 My goal here was to improve the project performance so we could inset more marbles, actually, go from 500 to 20,000 at the same time.

+# Result Spoiler

+We went from 10ms to 40ms o/

 # First steps inside the project

 When opening the project, the first thing was to try to understand what was going on.
 After reading what was happening, I separated some behavior that I needed to preserve: